xavibenjamin/brightlycolored.org/_drafts/mrs-doubtfire.markdown

 ---

 <figure class="extendout">
-  {% include imgic.html src="/mrs-doubtfire-featured.jpg" alt="Mrs. Doubtfire"
+  {% include imgic.html src="/mrs-doubtfire-featured.jpg" alt="Mrs. Doubtfire" %}
-  <figcaption>Robin Williams as Mrs. Doubtfire (© 20th Century Fox)</figcaption>
+  <figcaption>Robin Williams as Mrs. Doubtfire <span class="image__copyright">© 20th Century Fox</span></figcaption>
 </figure>

-*This review contains spoilers.*
+_This review contains spoilers._

----

 I'd forgotten how terrible Sally Field's character looks in this film.
 Sure, co-parenting with someone like Daniel must be hell.
 He's the eternal good cop, which means the other parent ends up _always_ being the bad guy.

 Still, as their marriage falls apart, and custody hearings commence, he's treated as though he's some type of danger to his children when Daniel is nothing but a loving and caring father.